JetBrains/teamcity-documentation/topics/rake.md

 <td>

 If your project uses the [Bundler requirements](http://gembundler.com) manager and your Rakefile doesn't load the bundler setup script, this option will allow you to launch rake tasks using the `bundle exec` command emulation.
-If you want to execute `bundle install` command, you need to do it in the [Command Line](command-line.md) step before the _Rake runner_ step.
+If you want to execute `bundle install` command, you need to do it in the [Command Line](command-line.md) step before the _Rake_ step.
 Also, remember to set up the [Ruby environment configurator](ruby-environment-configurator.md) build feature to automatically pass Ruby interpreter to the command line runner.

 </td></tr><tr>